Introduction

 First introduced by the RBI in 1950, the CRR has functioned as a monetary policy that stabilizes the economy.
 The CRR works by maintaining a percentage of a bank’s deposits with the RBI, hence actively controlling the amount of funds that banks have access to.
 The RBI adjusts CRR rates to influence inflation and liquidity in the market.

-Cash Reserve Ratio is calculated as a percentage of Net Demand and Time Liabilities (NDTL), which includes a bank’s total deposits.
+Cash Reserve Ratio is calculated as a percentage of Net Demand and Time Liabilities (NDTL), which includes a bank's total deposits.
 As of June 2025, the current Cash Reserve Ratio rate has been reduced to 3% of the NDTL.
+The CRR rate has changed significantly over the past year.
+In June 2025, the RBI announced a phased reduction from 4% to 3%, implemented in four tranches:

 How does cash reserve ratio work in banking systems?